 5. Saliskote.
 Saliskote is a phenomenal place to visit and explore.
 This place covers the Laser la region and is basically a two-day trek from Dras to Saliskot.

 6. Amarnath Trek.
 It is basically a three-day trek that starts from Minamarg which is located at a distance of 30km from Dras.
 One can see a great number of devotees visiting this place and taking part in this yatra with a lot of enthusiasm.

 Travelling to Dras, also considered as the second coldest place on Earth after Siberia, can be quite an adventure.
 It is located at an approximate distance of 948, 2,305, 2,473, 3,126 km from major Indian cities like Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can travel to Dras by the following means of public transportation.

 By Air.
 The nearest airport to Dras is the Srinagar airport which is situated at a distance of 103 km.
 From there you will need to get a cab or some other means of transportation to reach your destination.

 By Train.
 The nearest railway station to Dras is the Jammu railway station.
 It is situated at a distance of 442 km.
 From there you can get a cab or some other means of transportation.

 By Road.
 Travelling to Dras via road would be quite a convenient experience for you.
-Owing to the fact that it is connected with major cities like Jammu and Kashmir, few cities from Himachal Pradesh the whole travelling experience becomes quite easy.
+Owing to the fact that it is connected with major cities like Jammu and Kashmir, along with a few cities from Himachal Pradesh the whole travelling experience becomes quite easy.